131/npm-mirror/README.md

 --package_directory=/path/to/local/cache/     \

 ```

-# Notable Caveats
-* Your webserver must be configured to map directory request to /index.json files

 # Tests & dependencies
 npm-mirror relies on a very few but powerfull modules, with 100% coverage & test.